perlin-network/perlinx-registry/README.md

 # PerlinX Registry

-A registry contract that holds a list of contract addresses necessary for PerlinX on-chain and makes for internal use only.
+A registry contract that holds a list of contract addresses necessary for PerlinX system and makes for internal use only.

 ## To Test